slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 Now, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.

-Since nothing but math is assumed, we conclude of a missing component that must physically exist, or else this deduction is true.
+Since nothing but math is assumed, we'll conclude of a missing component that must physically exist, or else this deduction is true.

 ## Deduction